 I hope I don’t sound flippant, because I don’t mean to.
 I hope I sound appalled.
 I hope I sound as shocked, and as astounded, and as screaming mad as I am reading all this information about our veterans and the burn pits of Iraq/Afghanistan.

-So about these burn pits…according to the VA, burn pits have operated widely at military sites in Iraq and Afghanistan.
-This is the official explanation of what burn pits are and what they functioned as in Iraq and Afghanistan, (http://www.warrelatedillness.va.gov/education/factsheets/burn-pits.pdf) After reading it, burn pits sound so harmless, don’t they?
+So about burn pit exposure…according to the VA, burn pits have operated widely at military sites in Iraq and Afghanistan.
+This is the official explanation of what burn pits are and what they functioned as in Iraq and Afghanistan, (https://www.warrelatedillness.va.gov/education/factsheets/burn-pits.pdf) After reading it, burn pits sound so harmless, don’t they?
 Phrases like “short- term health effects…resolve after exposure ends…” make it sound like everything will be peachy keen once the affected person gets away from the pit.
 And those long-term health affects?
 “Currently, there is not enough medical or scientific information on potential for long-term health effects in service members caused to smoke from burn pits.”

 As for those “small group of soldiers” who have been identified with a “rare pulmonary condition,” it is not clear whether these applicable to the burn pits but, hey ho, have no fear, there are several groups within the VA and DOD looking into this issue.